junxit/us-congress-bills-110/bill.md

 - **(1)** expresses its heartfelt sympathy for the victims of the devastating flooding affecting southern Mexico;
 - **(2)** conveys its sincere support to the people and Government of Mexico;
-- **(3)** urges the United States Government to immediately make available all possible assistance to Mexican authorities; and
+- **(3)** urges the United States Government to immediately make available all appropriate assistance requested by the Mexican authorities; and
 - **(4)** reaffirms its commitment to provide relief aid to the victims as the effects of the flooding continue to unfold.